Everyone has their “go-to books”. Well-worn and constantly referenced.

 - Snoop: What Your Stuff Says About You, by Sam Gosling

-Humans are creatures of habit, and you can learn much of them by understanding the marks these habits leave behind.
+Humans are creatures of habit, and you can learn from the marks they leave behind.

-People shape their spaces for two primary reasons: 1.) to present themselves to others and 2.) to provide comfort to themselves.
+People shape their spaces for two primary reasons: to present themselves to others and to provide comfort to themselves.
 It is important to distinguish between the two.
+Distinguishing between the two identifies the difference between the person they wish to be seen as and their habits.

 Engineering & Design